I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlgetversion.md

 <p>When using <b>RtlGetVersion</b> to determine whether a particular version of the operating system is running, a caller should check for version numbers that are greater than or equal to the required version number.
 This ensures that a version test succeeds for later versions of Windows.</p>

 <p>Because operating system features can be added in a redistributable DLL, checking only the major and minor version numbers is not the most reliable way to verify the presence of a specific system feature.
-A driver should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff563026">RtlVerifyVersionInfo</a> to test for the presence of a specific system feature. </p>

-<p><b>RtlGetVersion</b> is the kernel-mode equivalent of the user-mode <b>GetVersionEx</b> function in the Windows SDK.
-See the example in the Windows SDK that shows how to get the system version.</p>

-<p>When using <b>RtlGetVersion</b> to determine whether a particular version of the operating system is running, a caller should check for version numbers that are greater than or equal to the required version number.
-This ensures that a version test succeeds for later versions of Windows.</p>

-<p>Because operating system features can be added in a redistributable DLL, checking only the major and minor version numbers is not the most reliable way to verify the presence of a specific system feature.
-A driver should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff563026">RtlVerifyVersionInfo</a> to test for the presence of a specific system feature. </p>
+A driver should use <a href="..\wdm\nf-wdm-rtlverifyversioninfo.md">RtlVerifyVersionInfo</a> to test for the presence of a specific system feature. </p>

 ## -requirements
 <table>